-I’m often incorrectly accused of “giving up” the patriarchal battle to “fix” climate change by promoting only love.
+I am often incorrectly accused of “giving up” the patriarchal battle to “fix” climate change by promoting only love.
 There are many faults with this accusation, including the notion of giving up, reversing an irreversible trend, and the laser-like focus on a single emotion.
 These are hardly the only false accusations tossed my way.
-But I’ll tackle these three in this brief missive.
+But I will tackle these three in this brief missive.

 Where to begin?
 I’ll start with the long-running joke of my giving up, with this link to a five-year-old essay.
-I’ll briefly mention that I gave up everything — including all money, prestige, and relationships — to try to stop the omnicidal heat engine of civilization.
-In return, trolls will claim they’ve given a few dollars to wage the battle against climate change.
+I will briefly mention that I gave up everything except my integrity — including all money, prestige, and relationships — to try to stop the omnicidal heat engine of civilization.
+In return, trolls will claim they have given a few dollars to wage the battle against climate change.
 As if the adherence to a monetary system driving us to extinction will stop or slow the process of extinction.

 My response would be longer and more refined today.
-It still wouldn’t matter.
+It still would not matter.
 In general, people believe what they want to believe.
 Evidence is irrelevant in a culture that values celebrity over science, opinion over fact, authority over evidence.
-And I’ve plowed this ground repeatedly in this space, to no avail.
+And I have plowed this ground repeatedly in this space, to no avail.

 Item Three takes us from the ridiculous to the sublime.
 From a friend comes this comment about love: “I think that perhaps love does not remain, because it is a silly concept and a failure to articulate something more clearly.”
 He goes on to write, “love is nothing more than a trick we play on ourselves and a hegemonic device.”